The Seven Principles of Software Testing: A Practical Guide for Testers

 1. Testing Shows Presence of Defects

-Testing can show that defects are present but cannot prove that there are no defects.
-This means that while testing can reveal issues, it can't guarantee that the software is entirely defect-free.
+Tests may demonstrate that defects are there; they can never demonstrate that there are no defects.
+This means that while testing can show problems, it cannot ensure that any software is entirely free from defects.

 2. Exhaustive Testing is Impossible